Asiatyrannus: Size and ontogenetic age

 Asiatyrannus is a small-medium-sized tyrannosaur.
 Its nearly complete skull measures 47.5 cm long, and it has an estimated body length of 3.5–4 m.
 In comparison, the mature skull of the closely related Nanuqsaurus from the Prince Creek Formation of North America is estimated at 60–70 cm.
 Since Nanuqsaurus likely had a body size similar to Albertosaurus, Asiatyrannus may represent the only tyrannosaurine in this smaller size class.
 The Asiatyrannus holotype is about half the length of the contemporary Qianzhousaurus.
-However, the holotype of Asiatyrannus with the estimated age of at least 13 years old did not belong to a skeletally mature individual, and as such, it would have been larger when fully grown.
-Nevertheless, it had probably passed through the life stages of most rapid growth, and other tyrannosaurines in similar growth stages are more than twice as large.
+Zheng et al. (2024) estimated that the Asiatyrannus xui holotype was at least 13 years old at the time of its death, meaning it did not belong to a skeletally mature individual.
+As such, it would have been larger when fully grown.
+These researchers claimed it had probably passed through the life stages of most rapid growth, and other tyrannosaurines in similar growth stages are more than twice as large.

-In their 2025 description of the early-diverging tyrannosauroid Khankhuuluu, Voris and colleagues noted several problematic aspects of the original interpretations of the Asiatyrannus holotype.
-The researchers claimed that the histology performed and lines of arrested growth (LAGs) identified by Zheng and colleagues the year prior did not support the specimen as having passed the rapid-growth phase, meaning it can not be regarded as mature.
-Voris et al. further noted six traits initially regarded as diagnostic to Asiatyrannus that it shares with Tarbosaurus specimens or other tyrannosaurines (three of which are present only in immature specimens).
+In their 2025 description of the early-diverging tyrannosauroid Khankhuuluu, Voris and colleagues claimed that the histology performed and lines of arrested growth (LAGs) identified by Zheng and colleagues the year prior did not support the specimen as having passed the rapid-growth phase, meaning it can not be regarded as mature.